 Working full-time, managing a household, maintaining existing relationships — there's simply less discretionary time than there was in school.
 Making new friends competes with everything else, and often loses.

-Why It Hits Harder for Introverts and Reflective People
+Why It Hits Harder for Some People Than Others

 For people who form friendships slowly — who need multiple interactions before they feel comfortable, who prefer depth over smalltalk — the adult context is especially difficult.
 Most adult social situations are designed for casual networking, not deep connection.
 They reward extroversion, small talk, and social performance.
 If that's not you, you're playing a game that was designed for someone else.